hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 /data  /docs  /meta  /results

 ```
-Now we will create the subdirectories for each step in our RNA-Seq analysis.
-First we will check the quality of our data, and trim the files if necessary.
-To perform these quality checks, we need to create two directories within the `data` directory, one folder for untrimmed reads and another for our trimmed reads:
+Now we will create the subdirectories to setup for our RNA-Seq analysis, and populate them with data where we can.
+First we will be checking the quality of our data, and trimming the files if necessary.
+We need to create two directories within the `data` directory, one folder for untrimmed reads and another for our trimmed reads:

 ```
 $ cd ~/ngs_course/rnaseq/data